smv942625/kca-dark-mode/README.md

 - For security reasons, the Pearson Authentication page will not be styled by this script.
 This decision is final with no exceptions.

 ## Contributing
 Contributions to this project are always welcome!
-For more information please DM me on Discord
+For more information please DM me on Discord.
 Found a bug or a page that's still white or broken?
 Open an issue or submit a pull request — screenshots help a lot.

 ## Maintenance